Anindya0207/javascript-algorithms/src/playground/Strivers/BitManipulation.md

 ## Xor queries in a array
-whenever we need to find the sum or Xor of a range within a array always prefix array calculation is best approach. we will calculate prefix Xor array. then prefixArray[Right] XOR prefixarray[left - 1] is our answer
+whenever we need to find the sum or Xor of a range within a array always prefix array calculation is best approach. we will calculate prefix Xor array. then prefixArray[Right +1] XOR prefixarray[left] is our answer

 ## XOR of Sum of every possible pair of an array
 If we have been given any set of numbers a1 a2 a3